SOLAS-TTRPG/SOLAS/README.md

 *R3 Fire*

 You hurl a mote of fire at a creature or object within range.
 A flammable object hit by this spell ignites if it isn’t being worn or carried.

+### Heal
+*Range: 1 Tile*

+*R3 Healing*

+You help a creature recover lost heart within range (including yourself).
+The target creature regains some heart, up to their maximum.

 ### Ray of Frost
 *Range: 6 Tiles*